-- 1. Public food distribution sites including, but not limited to Commodity Supplemental Food Program (CSFP), The Emergency Food Assistance Program (TEFAP), and Food Distribution Program on Indian Reservations (FDIPR); - Farmer's Markets or farm stands that accept EBT and/or Double Up Food Bucks (DUFB);

-- 3. Grocery stores or farm stands that have significant sales from EBT;

-- 4. Cooperative Extension offices;

-- 5. Public Health Offices (including WIC Offices);

-- 6. Community Kitchens; and

-- 7. Community and School Garden Sites.
+- Public food distribution sites including, but not limited to Commodity Supplemental Food Program (CSFP), The Emergency Food Assistance Program (TEFAP), and Food Distribution Program on Indian Reservations - (FDIPR) - 2.
+Farmer's Markets or farm stands that accept EBT and/or Double Up Food Bucks (DUFB) - 3.
+Income Support Offices (as access is allowed) - 4.
+Public gatherings or educational forums that target or significantly include the SNAP-eligible audience such as health or wellness fairs or health-related community activities. - 5.
+Grocery stores or farm stands that have significant sales from EBT; - 6.
+Cooperative Extension offices; - 7.
+Public Health Offices (including WIC Offices); - 8.
+Community Kitchens; and - 9.
+Community and School Garden Sites.